 Pilsley has an Anglican church, St. Mary's, an evangelical Methodist church, two primary schools, a post office and a Kingdom Hall building for Jehovah's Witnesses.

 Pilsley also has a Village Hall and St Mary's Centre (formerly the church hall).
-Recently a new sports centre (The Elm Centre) was built for the school which is also available for community use.
+Recently a new sports hall (The Elm Centre) was also built for Pilsley Primary school which is also available for community use.

 A section of the East Midland Mainline railway line (Nottingham to Chesterfield section) runs along the western edge of the village.
 A branch of the Great Central Railway ran through the village prior to the Beeching cuts of the 1960's, with a station sited on Station Road.
 The route of this former railway line now serves as a popular walking, cycling and horse riding trail known as the Five Pits Trail, linking Pilsley to Tibshelf, Holmewood, Grassmoor and beyond.